mihaicm93/SIT.Controller/README.md

    ~~~

    You can change the port numbers and the Server Path as necessary.
 Note that the Server Path is required.
+   Http works fine, but if you don't have a SSL Cert installed it will crash.
+You'll need to install one or remove `https://* :7000` from the config

-4. **Run the SIT.Controller.exe**: Execute the `SIT.Controller.exe` file.
+5. **Run the SIT.Controller.exe**: Execute the `SIT.Controller.exe` file.
 On the machine where your game server (SIT.Server) is running, open a browser and enter `localhost:5000` or `localhost:7000` in the address bar to test if the application works.

    - You will be redirected to the login/register page.
 This behavior is intended for the application running on localhost.
    - You can create an account from there if needed and test if the game server starts.